 Luckily, you don’t need to take two-months off to see all that’s on offer—there’s plenty of day hikes in Arizona too.
 Without further adieu, consider this your A-to-Z guide to the best trails in AZ.

-There’s not much to say about the Big Ditch that hasn’t been mentioned six million times, except that no other national park compares.
-For example, hiking in Yellowstone, and other famous parks, are iconic in their own right, but I think of many of them as drive-throughs; one-and-done trips you can experience from the comfort of your car.
+There’s not much to say about the Big Ditch that hasn’t been mentioned six million times—except that no other national park compares.
+For example, the hiking in Yellowstone is iconic in its own right, but I consider vast areas like that more as drive-throughs, one-and-done trips you can experience from the comfort of your car.

 The Grand Canyon, however, is a walk-and-gawk type of deal.
 You can’t just peer out over the edge, take a photo, then drive off into the sunset feeling satisfied.
 To take in the magnitude of this geological marvel, you have to go down and immerse yourself.